AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 Equipped with a custom wordlist, we can now use it as the basis for patterned guessing by mangling those words in specific ways.
 Of course, once we've written our own rules, we can apply them to any wordlist we have.
 We will probably want to append and prepend numbers and some symbols, because that's a very common password pattern, but we can also do smarter things like insert specific abbreviations, mnemonics, or phrases meaningful to our target, replace certain characters with others, and more.

 John the Ripper's wordlist rules are always loaded from one or more configuration files.
-While we could directly edit the `john.conf` file that JtR ships with, there's a better way: we can write our custom rules in a new named section within a second configuration called called `john.local.conf`.
+While we could directly edit the `john.conf` file that JtR ships with, there's a better way: we can write our custom rules in a new named section within a second configuration file called `john.local.conf`.
 This file is automatically loaded each time we invoke `john` because the very last line of the first configuration file, `john.conf`, instructs `john` to do exactly that, as shown here:

 ```
 # include john.local.conf (defaults to being empty, but never overwritten)